rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-3-setup-total.md

 <!-- ======================================================================= -->
 ## A total setup of sets

-A set of sets `S` will be referred to as **a total setup (of sets)**, if the following requirements are met.
+A set of sets `S` will be referred to as **a total setup**, if the following requirements are met.

 * (R0) `S` is a partial setup of sets.
 * (R1) Any two sets in `S` are related with each other.

-Note that, since any two sets in such a setup are required to be related, a total setup does not allow pairs of disjoint and also no pairs of overlapping sets.
+Note that, since any two sets in a total setup are required to be related, a total setup does not allow pairs of disjoint and also no pairs of overlapping sets.
 That is, a total setup covers the **RE only** case.